 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fever, rash, headache, sore throat, chills, or body aches
+- Fever, rash, headache, sore throat, joint or muscle pain, swelling, trouble swallowing

 - Unusual bleeding, bruising, tiredness, or weakness

 - Warm, red, swollen, or painful skin, blisters, skin sores

 If you notice these less serious side effects, talk with your doctor: